Are you struggling with split nights?

 Now there’s nothing really wrong with split nights – as in, there’s no evidence they’re a problem (in fact there’s actually evidence they were once the norm for human beings [1]), but as a parent you probably don’t find them much fun!

 Unfortunately there’s not a lot you can do in the moment if you find yourself dealing with a split night.
-It really is a case of playing / lying with them in a dark or very dimly lit room (to avoid disrupting the circadian rhythm) until they’re tired enough to fall asleep again.
+It’s really a case of playing / lying with them in a dark or very dimly lit room (to avoid disrupting the circadian rhythm) until they’re tired enough to fall asleep again.

-If you find you see some improvements but the split nights return, or are still sprinkled in there every now and then, it’s still possible to eliminate them, it’s usually just a case of working out what the optimal sleep pattern is for your little one (that gives you restful and predictable nights going forward), which is exactly what I help parents with every day in my Baby Sleep Revolution program.
+If you see some improvements but the split nights return, or are still sprinkled in there every now and then, it’s still possible to eliminate them, you just need to work out what the optimal sleep pattern looks like for your little one – the one that enables their sleep pressure to build to an adequate level by bedtime each night, so they have consistently restful nights going forward.
+This is what I help parents with every day in my Baby Sleep Revolution™ program.

 If you’re keen to find out more about it, click the link below!